JAlcocerT/JAlcocerT/content/blog/hardw-PC-servers-BENCH-review.md

 How good is your PC?

-Do we really need something bigger, faster, newer?
+Do we really need something *bigger, faster, newer*?

 Lets see what we have: